LISTEN NOW: Under the Lights podcast presented by SYNLawn

 Under the Lights podcast.

-This week's episode of the Under the Lights high school football podcast is here, with Starnes Media sports editor Kyle Parmley and Gary Lloyd back to give their thoughts on Week 5 and look ahead to Week 6.
+This week's episode of the Under the Lights podcast presented by SYNLawn Alabama is here, with Starnes Media sports editor Kyle Parmley and Gary Lloyd back to give their thoughts on Week 6 and look ahead to Week 7.

 Under the Lights is presented this fall by SYNLawn Alabama.